Ishi: Arrival into European American society

-On May 13, 1914, Ishi, T. T. Waterman, A.L.
-Kroeber, Dr. Saxton Pope, and Saxton Pope Jr. (11 years old), took Southern Pacific's Cascade Limited overnight train, from the Oakland Mole and Pier to Vina, California, on a trek in the homelands of the Deer Creek area of Tehama county, researching and mapping for the University of California, fleeing on May 30, 1914, during the Lassen Peak volcano eruption.
+On May 13, 1914, Ishi, Thomas Talbot Waterman, Alfred L. Kroeber, Saxton Pope, and Saxton Pope Jr. (11 years old), took Southern Pacific's Cascade Limited overnight train, from the Oakland Mole and Pier to Vina, California, on a trek in the homelands of the Deer Creek area of Tehama County, researching and mapping for the University of California, fleeing on May 30, 1914, during the Lassen Peak volcano eruption.

-T.T.
-Waterman and A.L.
-Kroeber, director of the museum, studied Ishi closely over the years and interviewed him at length in an effort to reconstruct Yahi culture.
-He described family units, naming patterns, and the ceremonies that he knew.
+Waterman and Kroeber, director of the museum, studied Ishi closely and interviewed him at length in an effort to reconstruct Yahi culture.
+He described family units, naming patterns, and the ceremonies he knew.
 Much tradition had already been lost when he was growing up, as there were few older survivors in his group.
 He identified material items and showed the techniques by which they were made.

 In February 1915, during the Panama–Pacific International Exposition, Ishi was filmed in the Sutro Forest with the actress Grace Darling for Hearst-Selig News Pictorial, No. 30.

-In June 1915, for three months, Ishi lived in Berkeley with the anthropologist Thomas Talbot Waterman and his family.
+In June 1915, for three months, Ishi lived in Berkeley with Waterman and his family.

-In the summer of 1915, Ishi was interviewed on his native Yana language, which was recorded and studied by the linguist Edward Sapir, who had previously done work on the northern dialects.
-These wax cylinders have had their sound recovered by Carl Haber's and Vitaliy Fadeyev's optical IRENE technology.
+In the summer of 1915, Ishi was interviewed on his native Yana language, which was recorded on wax cylinders and studied by the linguist Edward Sapir, who had previously done work on the northern dialects.